abhinandh-s/typst-analyzer/README.md

 ## Overview

 Typst-Analyzer is a Language Server Protocol (LSP) implementation designed for the Typst typesetting system.
-It aims to provide insights and tools for developers working with Typst files.

 > [!WARNING]
 > This project is a work in progress and lacks most essential features.
 It currently serves more as a study resource for those learning about LSP development.